baldurbjarnason/this-is-not-a-book/This_is_not_a_disruption/Ebooks_-_the_stillborn_hybrid.md

 part of a larger, interconnected, and social context.
-A book written and published on Wattpad is undeniably better adapted to the digital environment than a regular ebook, even when it’s the same book that has just been republished in a different context.
+A book written and published on Wattpad is undeniably better adapted to the digital environment than a regular ebook, even when it’s the same book that has just been republished in a different context and even though it has much fewer features in terms of layout or typography.

 So, the focus here will be on the less compromised digital forms, comparing contrasting them to the more embodied media like print.
 At